Infinite Automaton Semigroups and Groups Have Infinite Orbits

 We have seen that the analogue of \autoref{cor:infiniteSemigroupsHaveInfiniteOrbits} -- that every infinite automaton semigroup admits a single $\omega$-word with an infinite orbit -- does not hold in the context of self-similar semigroups.
 Next, we will see that neither does the generalization to finitely generated subsemigroups given in \autoref{cor:infiniteSubsemigroupsHaveInfiniteOrbist}.

 For our discussion, let $\mathcal{T} = (Q, \Sigma, \delta)$ be an infinite state $S$-automaton and consider a finitely generated infinite subsemigroup of $\mathscr{S}(\mathcal{T})$.
 By taking the union of appropriate powers of $\mathcal{T}$, we can, without loss of generality, assume that it is generated by a finite subset $P$ of $Q$.
-Due to \autoref{remark:LInfiniteImpliesLOrbitsUnboundedSelfSimilar}, we can apply \autoref{prop:LInfiniteImpliesLOrbitsUnbounded} also for infinite state $S$-automata and obtain that there are $x \in \Sigma^*$ with arbitrarily large orbit $P^* \circ x$, since $P^*$ is obviously suffix-closed over $P$.
-For the case of finitely many states, we could extract a single $\omega$-word with an infinite orbit from those $x$.
-This, however, is not possible anymore with infinitely many states. \begin{prop} Consider the self-similar group generated by the infinite state $G$-automaton $\mathcal{T} = (Q, \Sigma, \delta)$
+We still know that, for every $n$, there is a word whose orbit under the action of $P^*$ has size at least $n$.
+However, in this case, there is not necessarily a single word with an infinite orbit. \begin{prop} Consider the self-similar group generated by the infinite state $G$-automaton $\mathcal{T} = (Q, \Sigma, \delta)$

 (and its inverse).
-Then, both, the subsemigroup as well as the subgroup generated by $q_0$ (and possibly its inverse $q_0^{-1}$) are infinite, but all orbits $q_0^* \circ \xi \subseteq \{ q_0, q_0^{-1} \}^* \circ \xi$ are finite. \end{prop} \begin{proof} It is clear that $q_0^{\pm 1}$ fixes $0^\omega$.
-Thus, let $\xi$ be an $\omega$-word different to $0^\omega$ and write it as $\xi = 0^n 1 \eta'$ with $n \in \mathbb{N}$.
-We further factorize $\eta' = v \eta$ for $|v| = n$.
+Then, both, the subsemigroup as well as the subgroup generated by $q_0$ (and possibly its inverse $q_0^{-1}$) are infinite, but all orbits $q_0^* \circ \alpha \subseteq \{ q_0, q_0^{-1} \}^* \circ \alpha$ are finite. \end{prop} \begin{proof} It is clear that $q_0^{\pm 1}$ fixes $0^\omega$.
+Thus, let $\alpha$ be an $\omega$-word different to $0^\omega$ and write it as $\alpha = 0^n 1 \beta'$ with $n \geq 0$.
+We further factorize $\beta' = v \beta$ for $|v| = n$.
 From the definition of the automaton, we see that

 and